 Guanacaste & North Pacific

-Costa Rica’s northwestern corner of Guanacaste is known for its dolphins, including spinner, spotted, bottlenose and common dolphins.
-However, during the migration season humpback whales are not an uncommon sight off the coast of Papagayo, Playa del Coco, Tamarindo and other beaches.
+Costa Rica’s northwestern corner of Guanacaste is known for its dolphins, including spinner, spotted, bottlenose, and common dolphins.
+However, during the migration season, humpback whales are not an uncommon sight off the coast of Papagayo, Playa del Coco, Tamarindo, and other beaches.

-Best Time to Visit: Animal sightings are common year-round; Humpbacks migrate through the region August – October and December – April.
+Animal sightings are common year-round; Humpbacks migrate through the region August – October and December – April.

 Nicoya Peninsula

-Best Time to Visit: Animal sightings are common year-round; Humpbacks migrate through the area August – October and December – April.
+Animal sightings are common year-round; Humpbacks migrate through the area August – October and December – April.

 Central Pacific

-Here, the Pacific is home to migrating humpback whales, as well as spotted, common, spinner and bottlenose dolphins.
-The most spectacular central Pacific whale-watching, however, is located just south of Dominical in Ballena National Marine Park.
-The park’s most popular attraction are its dolphins and whales – pseudo-orca, humpback, and pilot whales, among them – and the park’s iconic “whale’s tail” land formation.
-Organised dolphin and whale-watching tours depart daily.
+The Pacific is home to migrating humpback whales and spotted, common, spinner, and bottlenose dolphins.
+Manuel Antonio and Quepos are excellent jumping-off points for whale and dolphin watching.
+However, the most spectacular central Pacific whale-watching is located just south of Dominical in Ballena National Marine Park.
+The park’s most popular attractions are its dolphins and whales – pseudo-orca, humpback, and pilot whales – and the park’s iconic “whale’s tail” land formation.

-Best Time to Visit: Most species present year-round; humpback whale migration August – October and December – April.
+Most species present year-round; humpback whale migration August – October and December – April.

 Osa Peninsula & South Pacific

-Best Time to Visit: Most species present year-round; humpback whale migration late July-November and December-March.
+Most species present year-round; humpback whale migration late July-November and December-March.